paypal/SeLion/README.md

   - Swap out browser targets at run-time.
   - Automate native, hybrid, and web applications on iOS and Android devices.
   - and more
-- A set of TestNG compatible data providers which allows you to access test data from Excel, YAML, JSON, and XML.
+- A set of TestNG compatible data providers which allow you to access test data from Excel, YAML, JSON, and XML.
 - A maven archetype for creating new SeLion based projects.
 - A customized Selenium Grid2 component.